 About Envision Solar International, Inc.

-Envision Solar, www.envisionsolar.com, is a sustainable technology innovation company who’s unique and patented products include the EV ARC™ and the Solar Tree® with EnvisionTrak™ patented solar tracking, SunCharge™ solar Electric Vehicle Charging, ARC™ technology energy storage and EnvisionMedia solar advertising displays.
+Envision Solar, www.envisionsolar.com, is a sustainable technology innovation company whose unique and patented products include the EV ARC™ and the Solar Tree® with EnvisionTrak™ patented solar tracking, SunCharge™ Solar Electric Vehicle Charging, ARC™ technology energy storage and EnvisionMedia solar advertising displays.

 Based in San Diego the company produces Made in America products.
 Envision Solar is listed on the OTC Bulletin Board under the symbol [EVSI].
 For more information, visit www.envisionsolar.com or call (866) 746-0514.